Skip to main content Skip to main navigation

 What are you getting into?

-Your business start-up costs will vary depending on whether you’re starting from scratch, taking over an existing business, buying a franchise, or have specific industry related costs.
-So, what are some of the basic things you may need to consider, no matter which of these is the case?
+Your business start-up costs will vary depending on whether you're starting a business from scratch, taking over an existing business, investing in a franchise, or have specific industry-related costs.
+So, what are some of the basic things you may need to consider?

 1. Do your research